-Launched in 2003, the new-generation Ardiden covers a power range of 1,400 - 2,000 shp and is intended for use in five-to-eight ton single and twin-engine helicopters.
+Launched in 2003, the new-generation Ardiden covers a power range of 1,400 to 2,000 shp, and is intended for use in five-to-eight ton single and twin-engine helicopters.
 The engine is particularly well-suited to demanding mission profiles, delivering sustained performance in hot-and-high conditions.

 The Ardiden range features a remarkably compact modular architecture.
 The gas generator includes two centrifugal stages attached to a reverse-flow combustion chamber, a single-stage gas generator turbine and a two-stage power turbine.
 This design ensures that the engine remains very cost-effective, particularly in terms of maintenance and cost of ownership.